AndreiS-gh/aws-accelerate/aws-security/README.md

      - Create an S3 bucket for sensitive data and enable server-side encryption using your CMK.
      - Update bucket policies to enforce encryption and restrict access.

-  3. **Cross-Service Encryption:**
-     - **EBS Volumes:** Ensure that new EBS volumes are encrypted using the CMK.
-     - **RDS Databases:** Encrypt RDS databases using the CMK during creation.
-     - **Lambda Functions:** Encrypt environment variables in Lambda functions using the CMK.

-  4. **Monitor Key Usage:**
-     - Enable CloudTrail to log all KMS activities.
-     - Set up CloudWatch Alarms for unusual key usage patterns.

-- **Test:**
-  - Upload sensitive data to the S3 bucket and verify it is encrypted with the CMK.
-  - Check CloudTrail logs for key usage activities and validate that they are recorded.
-  - Create a CloudWatch alarm that triggers on unauthorized key access attempts.

 ---

 ## 6. AWS Security Hub